thisisobate/kyverno-website/src/content/docs/docs/policy-types/cluster-policy/jmespath.md

                 - Ingress
       validate:
         failureAction: Enforce
-        message: "Wildcards are not permitted as hosts."
+        message: 'Wildcards are not permitted as hosts.'
         foreach:
-          - list: "request.object.spec.rules"
+          - list: 'request.object.spec.rules'
             deny:
               conditions:
                 any: